 50% Vanguard Inflation-Protected Securities Fund (TIPS)

-Guess who else will tell you what do?
+Guess who else will tell you what to do?
 Scott Burns will.
-He offers 9 portfolios, ranging from 2 funds to 10 funds.
+He offers nine portfolios, ranging from two funds to 10 funds.
 You just have to choose how much complexity you're willing to deal with for some additional diversification.
-If there are 5 funds, each fund makes up 1/5 of the portfolio and so forth.
+If there are five funds, each fund makes up 1/5 of the portfolio and so forth.
 He likes TIPS, international bonds, and energy stocks.
-Given the returns of energy stocks over the last decade (1.6% a year as of January 2020), that idea hasn't aged well.
+Considering energy stocks have underperformed for most of the past decade (though it's been a little better the past few years), that idea hasn't aged well.

 6% Vanguard 500 Index Fund